pre63/pbn/content/spotnews24.com/articles/columbia-river-treaty-us-canada-tensions-threaten.md

 The human element adds another layer.
 Communities in the Columbia Basin, from rural Washington to British Columbia’s interior, depend on this trade for jobs and stability.
 Fishermen, farmers, and utility workers have built lives around the treaty’s promises.
 Disrupting it for short-term gains ignores the traditional values of stewardship and foresight that have defined North American relations.
 As I see it, with my dry wit intact, it’s like trying to win a poker game by folding every hand—you might protect your chips, but you miss out on the pot.

 ![Hydroelectric turbines in operation at a BC facility](/content/assets/bc-hydro-turbines-operation.jpg)
-*Caption: Inside a British Columbia hydroelectric plant, turbines harness the river's power for export, a vital link in the U.S.-Canada energy chain that's now at risk from trade policy skirmishes.*
+*Inside a British Columbia hydroelectric plant, turbines harness the river's power for export, a vital link in the U.S.-Canada energy chain that's now at risk from trade policy skirmishes.*

 ## Conclusion: Charting a Path Forward